Prem812/OpenCRM/README.md

 for more information go through the [documentation](https://filamentphp.com/docs/3.x/panels/installation)

-If you need help customizing this application or want to create your own application like this, contact me on [upwork](https://www.upwork.com/services/product/consulting-hr-a-customer-crm-software-1651120102232907776?ref=project_share) or on [LinkedIn](https://www.linkedin.com/in/ishaan-s/).
+If you need help customizing this application or want to create your own application like this, contact me on [LinkedIn](https://www.linkedin.com/in/prem-sagar-shah-267921174/).